Alpine Tips

 1. Find the middle of the rope, tie a butterfly knot for the middle person.

 3. If you have only one experienced person on your rope team, then the novices should probably clip in starting at one end of the rope with seven arm spans between them, and the more experienced person should carry all the the remaining rope.
-Let’s hope they don’t fall in . . .
+Let’s hope the guide doesn’t fall in . . .

 Rope rigging for a FOUR person team: